-17. Does your medical school curriculum cover these components of sustainable clinical practice in the core curriculum?
-(1 point each) Waste production within the healthcare system and strategies for reducing waste in clinical 1 activities, such as in the operating room.
-The impact of inhalers on the healthcare carbon footprint and the environmental benefit of dry 1 powdered inhalers over metered dose inhalers The impact of anaesthetic gases on the healthcare carbon footprint and ways to reduce anesthesia environmental impacts, such as total intravenous anaesthesia or choosing less environmentally anaesthetic gas options with reduced greenhouse gas emissions.
-The environmental impact of pharmaceuticals and over-prescribing as a cause of climate health harm.
-Alternatively teaching on de-prescribing where possible and its environmental and health co-benefits would fulfill this metric.
-The health and environmental co-benefits of non-pharmaceutical management of conditions where appropriate such as exercise or yoga classes for type 2 diabetes; social group activities 1 such as gardening for mental health conditions; active transport such as bicycle schemes for obesity.
+17. Does your medical school curriculum cover these components of sustainable clinical practice in the core curriculum? (points for each) 2 The health and environmental co-benefits of avoiding over-medicalization, over-investigation and/or over-treatment 2 The environmental impact of pharmaceuticals and over-prescribing as a cause of climate health harm.
+Alternatively teaching on deprescribing where possible and its environmental and health co-benefits would fulfill this metric.
+1 The health and environmental co-benefits of non-pharmaceutical management of conditions where appropriate such as exercise or yoga classes for type 2 diabetes; social group activities such as gardening for mental health conditions; active transport such as bicycle schemes.
 This is commonly known as social prescribing in the UK.
-The health and environmental co-benefits of avoiding over-medicalisation, over-investigation 1 and/or over-treatment.
+1 Environmental impact of surgical healthcare on planetary health and the climate crisis, and how can it be mitigated